 - Most of the group's norms are maintained through peer pressure.

-- Americans tend to feel uncomfortable without eye contact, even though in many parts of the world, eye contact is considered to be rude and impolite.
+- U.S. Americans tend to feel uncomfortable without eye contact, even though in many parts of the world, eye contact is considered impolite.

 - The same behavior can be perceived differently depending on your group's norms.
 For example, the same behavior appears friendly to Chispas and pushy to Pandyas.